-You don’t think much about OpenStack backup requirements when it comes to cloud.
-After all, you build your applications on ephemeral storage and compute.
-These resources are not expected to persist across reboots and power cycles and your application is built against these failures.
-You create your workloads on-the-fly from the persistent store such as object store, perform your computation, and save the results back to persistent store.
+You don’t think much about OpenStack backup requirements when it comes to the cloud.
+After all, you build your applications on ephemeral storage and compute solutions.
+These resources are not expected to persist across reboots and power cycles, and your application is built against these failures anyway.
+You create your workloads on-the-fly from the persistent store (such as object store), perform your computation, and save the results back to persistent store.
 Life is beautiful.

-OpenStack has been gaining popularity as cloud of choice for IT managers who like to build their own on-prem cloud.
-It does support a few APIs in Nova and Cinder to backup VMs and storage to Swift, but they are short of providing a comprehensive OpenStack data protection.
+Until recently, OpenStack backup hasn’t gotten much attention.
+But OpenStack has been gaining popularity as the cloud of choice for IT managers who like to build their own cloud on-premises.
+It does support a few APIs in Nova and Cinder to backup VMs and storage to Swift, but they are short of providing a comprehensive OpenStack data protection solution.

 - Pause VM1 and VM2